 A number of the fabrics are made with either of these fibers.
 For eg. Damask is made in linen as well as cotton; Sailcloth is also made in both linen and cotton fibers.

-Both are superior in their own ways – I am still confused; What about you?.
+Both are superior in their own ways – I am still confused.
+If some one offered me a linen dressmaterial I would defintely take it over cotton, though.
+What about you?

 More like this: